msolutionio/aws-tools/ebs/snapshot/README.md

 ####Configuration####

 The AWS CLI need to be configured to use the right credentials.
 In order to do this you will create a profile for the AWS CLI.
-By default the script call the profile name *ebs-snapshot* but you can create an other and use it with the profile option `-p` of the script.
+By default the script call the profile name *ebs-snapshot* but you can create an other one and use it with the profile option `-p` of the script.

 You can use the command **aws configure** to set a default profile for the AWS CLI tool